2017 Nepalese provincial elections

 Provincial assembly elections were held in Nepal on 26 November and 7 December 2017 along with the general election.
 330 seats in the seven newly created provincial assemblies were elected by first-past-the-post voting and 220 by proportional representation.
 The election was part of Nepal's transformation to a federal republic.
-Next Election will be held in 2022 unless dissolved earlier without completing the five years term.
+The next Election will be held in 2022 unless dissolved earlier without completing the five years term.
 2022 Nepalese provincial election will be the second election for provinces after completion of tenure of five years.

 Electoral system

 The 550 members of the provincial assemblies will be elected by two methods; 330 will be elected from single-member constituencies by first-past-the-post voting and 220 seats will be elected by closed list proportional representation for parties gathering more than 1.5% of the votes.
 Each voter will get separate ballot papers for the two methods.

 Eligibility to vote

 To vote in the general election, one must be: